npm/policies/conduct.md

 public or private media.

-Harassment includes, but is not limited to: harmful or prejudicial verbal or written comments related to gender, sexual orientation, race, religion, disability; inappropriate use of nudity and/or sexual images in public spaces; threats of physical or non-physical harm;
+Harassment includes, but is not limited to: harmful or prejudicial verbal or written comments related to gender identity, sexual orientation, race, religion, disability; inappropriate use of nudity and/or sexual images in public spaces; threats of physical or non-physical harm; deliberate intimidation, stalking or following;
-deliberate intimidation, stalking or following; harassing photography or recording; sustained disruption of talks or other events;
-inappropriate physical contact, and unwelcome sexual attention.
+harassing photography or recording; sustained disruption of talks or other events; inappropriate physical contact, and unwelcome sexual attention.

 ## Acceptable Package Content